shareeful/Ai4MultiGIS/README.md

-# Chelmsford SuDS Dataset
+# Sustainable Drainage System (SuDS) Planning Dataset

-Geospatial dataset supporting flood risk and Sustainable Drainage System (SuDS) analysis for Chelmsford, Essex, UK.
+This repository provides a geospatial dataset to support Sustainable Drainage Systems (SuDS) planning and decision-making during the feasibility and concept design stages, using Beaulieu, Chelmsford (Essex, UK) as a case study.
+The dataset is primarily intended to assist in the identification of SuDS interventions for flood risk reduction, while supporting evidence-based spatial planning and early-stage design decisions.
 Produced as part of the AI4MultiGIS project (UKRI CHIST-ERA, grant EP/Z003490/1), Anglia Ruskin University.

 Project website: <https://www.ai4multigis.eu>